yamiefun/Divide-and-Conquer-3D-Reconstruction/README.md

           |_(same content as blk1)
 ```

-Usage:`$ python3 merge_camera.py`
+Usage:`$ python3 merge_camera.py` or `$ python3 merge_model.py`

 This code will calculate the transformation matrix between block1 and block2, then align block2 with block1 by multiply all 3D points in block by the transformation matrix.
-A file called `merged_model.ply` will be generated, which is the result of merging the two sub-model.
+A `ply` file called `merged_model_cam.ply` or `merged_model_pnt.ply` will be generated, which is the result of merging the two sub-model.

 ## Output Explanation
 ### cam_coor.log